Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Introduction

-We also present \textit{3 randomized algorithms.} It is worthwhile to mention that, however the algorithms are simple but the analysis is challenging.
-In Section \ref{sec:preliminary} we discover and prove new statistical properties of Beta distribution with special positive integers parameters (see Lemma \ref{lemma_e} and Lemma \ref{lemma_f}).
+We also present \textit{3 algorithms} (see Algorithms (\ref{alg_left}-\ref{alg_coverage2})).
+It is worthwhile to mention that, even though the algorithms are simple the analysis is challenging.
+Notice that Algorithms (\ref{alg_left}-\ref{alg_coverage2}) can be implemented by a centralized controller telling each sensor where and when to move.
+In Section \ref{sec:preliminary} we prove some technical properties of Beta distribution with special positive integer parameters needed in the current paper (see Lemma \ref{lemma_e} and Lemma \ref{lemma_f}).

 The overall organization of the paper is as follows.
+Subsection \ref{sub:relate} briefly summarizes some related work.
 In Section \ref{sec:preliminary} we present some preliminary results that will be used in the sequel.
-Section \ref{sec:one} deals with sensors in the unit interval.
-In Section \ref{sec:two} we investigate sensors on the unit square. while further insights in the higher dimension are discussed in Section \ref{sec:discussion}.
-Section \ref{sec:simu} deals with simulation results.
-The final section contains conclusions and directions for future work.
+Sections \ref{sec:one1} and \ref{sec:one} deals with sensors on the unit interval.
+In Sections \ref{sec:alpha} and \ref{sec:two} we investigate sensors on the unit square, while further insights in the higher dimension are discussed in Section \ref{sec:discussion}.
+Section \ref{sec:simu} deals with experimental evaluation of Algorithm \ref{alg_left}.
+Section \ref{sec:con} contains conclusions and directions for future work.
+Finally, for the sake of readability, certain technical proofs are defarred to the Appendices.